 …

 The size of the HE CQI Report field depends on the values in the HE MIMO Control field.
 The HE CQI Report field contains HE CQI Report information.
-HE CQI Report information is included in the HE compressed beamforming/CQI report if the Feedback Type subfield in the HE MIMO Control field indicates CQI feedback.
+HE CQI Report information is included in the HE Compressed Beamforming/CQI Report field (9.4.1.65a) if the Feedback Type subfield in the HE MIMO Control field indicates CQI feedback.
 If the HE MIMO Control field contains a Disallowed Subchannel Bitmap subfield, then the HE CQI Report field does not include information for tones that are included within 26-tone RUs that are indicated as disallowed by the bitmap.

 Instruction to TGme Editor: Update REVme D4.2 P4030L22 as shown below.